 Potential DSM Measures and Their Costs

 The first task in designing any DSM program is to analyze and determine costs and the associated energy savings for conservation measures along with estimating their applicability within Cascade’s service territory.
 Evaluating specific measures involves ranking measures by levelized cost per therm saved.
 Levelized cost is a straightforward calculation that considers the incremental cost of a measure divided by the discounted therm savings.
 This calculation allows the Company to better screen technical potential in order to include a broad range of measures with potential conservation benefits to Cascade’s customers.
 Each measure’s cost and estimated therm savings are compared to supply side costs over a 20-year planning horizon.
-Administration expenses are included only in total program costs, not in measure costs and are expected to vary by program type and duration.
+Administration expenses are included only in total program costs, not in measured costs, and are expected to vary by program type and duration.
 The levelized cost test is a helpful tool for understanding the range of measures that could be cost effective contingent upon the avoided cost of natural gas during the planning period.
 Thus, there is value to maintaining a database of potential conservation measures sorted by levelized cost and reexamining them periodically as avoided costs increase or decrease.

 Once measures have been run through levelized cost testing, and screened based on current avoided costs, the Company (or entity operating on the Company’s behalf) is then able to build a portfolio of prescribed offerings.
 These offerings are assessed based on the most recent data pertaining to the incremental costs and therm savings of the measure.